 - As U.S. secretary of state, James Buchanan oversaw the settlement of the Oregon Boundary Dispute with Great Britain, averting the possibility of the U.S. having to fight wars on two fronts against two countries at the same time.

 - James Buchanan was an unsuccessful candidate for the Democratic Party’s presidential nomination in 1848 and 1852.

-- James Buchanan served as Minister to Great Britain from 1853 to 1856 during President Franklin Pierce’s administration.
+- James Buchanan served as Minister to Great Britain from 1853 to 1856 during the administration of President Franklin Pierce.

 - James Buchanan helped draft the Ostend Manifesto in 1853, strongly suggesting that if Spain refused to sell Cuba, the United States should seize the island by force.